eleven-lab/laravel-geo/README.md

 ElevenLab\GeoLaravel\DatabaseServiceProvider::class
 ```

-3) If you need it, under the Alias section ('aliases' array) into your config/app.php this line:
+3) If you need it, under the Alias section ('aliases' array) in config/app.php add this line:

 ```php
 'GeoModel'      => ElevenLab\GeoLaravel\Model::class,